 Mark has built his highly successful career delivering breakthrough products and businesses that have generated more than $2.0 billion in revenue in the telecommunications, consumer electronics, and cleantech markets.
 Mark came to Denver from Shanghai where he was a Senior Vice President of Corning Incorporated.
 Since coming to Colorado, Mark has been investing in and advising a variety of startup companies.
 He was on the board of Bioptigen (acquired by Danaher in 2016) and is currently on the board of SWIR Vision Systems.
 Since 2017 he has been the external General Partner of the Innosphere Fund.
 Mark is also focusing on developing new sources of capital for non-profits.
 He has made a number of impact investments in non-profits and was a Founding Circle Sponsor of Colorado Impact Days, and currently serves on the Board of Directors of Denver Social Venture Partners and Colorado Pledge 1%.

 Development Committee Chair

 Andy graduated from the University of Colorado Boulder and has been in the Aerospace and Defense industry for over 30 years.
 As a co-founder of an aerospace software development company, he built an organization of 100 people with over $20 million in annual revenue.
-That firm was acquired by Parsons in 2018 and Andy remains as a senior vice-president in the organization.
+That firm was acquired by Parsons in 2018 and Andy remained as a senior vice-president in the organization after the sell.
 As a Colorado native, Andy is committed to giving back to the community.
 He is a Leadership Denver alum (class of 2014) and has been with Social Venture Partners for 5 years.
-He currently serves as the Board Chair of SVP.
+He currently serves as lead partner on SVP’s engagement with PlatteForum.